Best cloud storage for your photos in 2019

 - clear out old screenshots, pics out of focus, and other junk

 To get rid of similar photos and photo clutter on iPhone, download an app like Gemini Photos.
-If you also use a Mac and intend to upload pics from macOS Photos, get Gemini 2 for Mac.
-Both apps will scan your devices for duplicate and even similar pics.
-Download them for free and check them out.
+It will scan your devices for duplicate and even similar pics.
+Download it for free and check it out.

 iCloud Photo Library: Apple’s native photo storage